paulplant/xdrip4ios_docs/docs/connect/cgm.md

 If you're using a Dexcom 6 or ONE sensor, you will be prompted to enter the calibration code reported on the sensor box once warm-up is complete.

-Once the transmitter paired, you can enable Follow Dexcom-app and reinstall/re-enable the Dexcom app on your phone.
-Both xDrip4iOS and the Dexcom app will be connected to the sensor.
-This allows you to use the best of both (Clarity uploads and xDrip4iOS unique features).
+Once the transmitter paired, you can **enable Follow Dexcom-app** and re-enable Bluetooth in the Dexcom app on your phone. **Both xDrip4iOS and the Dexcom app will be connected to the sensor.** This allows you to use the best of both (Clarity uploads and xDrip4iOS unique features).

 <img src="../DexStatus2.png" style="zoom:40%;" />

 ### Dexcom Share Upload

+This feature is not available with Dexcom ONE.

-You can configure xDrip4iOS to upload your G5/G6 (not ONE) sensor data to your **Dexcom Share** account.
+You can configure xDrip4iOS to upload your G5/G6 sensor data to your **Dexcom Share** account.

 !!!info "Dexcom Share"
     You must have an invitation sent (even to yourself) by the Dexcom app to enable sharing.
 You can then use xDrip4iOS to share your data with any follower app (official and third party).